MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 * For Azure Cognitive Service for Language, data and rate limits apply.
 For more information, see these resources:

   * [How to use named entity recognition (NER)][How to use named entity recognition (NER) - Data limits]
-  * [How to detect and redact personally identifying information (PII)][How to detect and redact Personally Identifying Information (PII) - Data limits]
+  * [How to detect and redact personal information][How to detect and redact Personal Information - Data limits]
   * [How to use sentiment analysis and opinion mining][How to: Use Sentiment analysis and Opinion Mining - Data limits]
   * [How to use Text Analytics for health][How to use Text Analytics for health - Data limits]